gcfrench/tallyr/README.md

   })
 ```

+In this example case there is a small number of rows within the data frame but if it was larger
+enough to run the script in the background then there is no indication of how far the script is
+progressing and how many more rows there is left to go.

-This time the tally counter can be initiated just before running the iteration step by adding the
+This is where using the tally counter can help.
+This counter can be initiated just before running
-`tally_counter()` function within the pipeline.
-On running the pipe an initial message will show
+the iteration step by adding the `tally_counter()` function within the pipeline.
+On running the pipe
-the the counter has been turned on.
+an initial message will show that the counter has been turned on and is ready to be used.

 ```{r}
 output <- iris_five %>%